menandmice/micetro_docs/guides/user-manual/ipam.rst

 2. Select the AD Forest(s) you want to remove.

-3. Select the :guilabel:`Remove AD Forest` action on the top toolbar or the **Row menu (...)**.
+3. Select the :guilabel:`Remove AD Forest` action on the top toolbar or the row :guilabel:`...` menu.

 4. Click :guilabel:`OK` in the confirmation box to remove the Forest(s).

 Reloading the Sites in an AD Forest
 """""""""""""""""""""""""""""""""""""

-Data from AD Forests is synchronized by Men&Mice Central regularly.
+Data from AD Forests is synchronized by Micetro Central regularly.
 To manually synchronize forests and reload the data for sites and subnets:

 1. On the **IPAM** page, select :guilabel:`AD sites` in the upper-left corner.